Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich

-Astrophysical scaling relations are simple low-scatter relationships (generally power laws) between properties of astrophysical systems which hold over a wide range of parameter values.
-Some notable examples of such relations are the Phillips relation for supernovae \citep{Phi93}, the Color-Magnitude Relation, the Leavitt period luminosity relation for Cepheids \citep{Lea12,Rei16,Rei19}, the Tully Fisher relation \citep{Tul77} and its baryonic analogue \citep{McG00} for spiral galaxies, the Faber Jackson relation \citep{Fab76}, the Kormendy relation or the more general fundamental plane relation \citep{Djo87,Dre87,Jor96,SheBer12} for ellipticals, the Kennicutt–Schmidt law \citep{Sch59,Ken89}, the black hole-bulge mass relation \citep{Kor13}, among others.
-These relations have many applications, such as determining distances to galaxies or masses of clusters for performing cosmological measurements; inferring properties of massive black holes, galaxies and galaxy clusters; providing insights into galaxy formation and evolution; and so on.
+\dropcap{A}strophysical scaling relations are simple low-scatter relationships (generally power laws) between properties of astrophysical systems which hold over a wide range of parameter values.
+Such relationships have a large number of applications: $[i]$ inferring distances to objects, which is crucial for inferring cosmological parameters like the Hubble constant ($H_0$) (see e.g., the Leavitt period luminosity relation for Cepheids \citep{Lea12,Rei16,Rei19}, Phillips relation for supernovae \citep{Phi93}); $[ii]$ inferring properties of massive black holes (e.g., the black hole-bulge mass/velocity dispersion relation \cite{Kor13,Gre20,Hop07}); $[iii]$ inferring properties of galaxies (e.g., the Tully Fisher relation \citep{Tul77} and its baryonic analogue \citep{McG00} for spiral galaxies, the Faber Jackson relation \citep{Fab76}, the Kormendy relation or the more general fundamental plane relation \citep{Djo87,Dre87,Jor96,SheBer12} for ellipticals, the Color-Magnitude Relation); $[iv]$ providing insights into galaxy formation and evolution (e.g., the stellar to halo mass relation \cite{Wec18}); $[v]$ Inferring masses of galaxy clusters for cluster cosmology (e.g., the $Y-M$ relation \cite{Ade13,KraVik06,BatBon12}, $M_\mathrm{gas}-M$ relation \cite{Vik03,Voe04}, Mass-richness relation \cite{McC19}).
 Note that many of these relations have been discovered phenomenologically---often by trial and error---from observational data/simulations, rather than being derived from first principles \footnote{It is interesting to mention that, in some areas of physics, discovery of empirical relations has sometimes led to deep theoretical insights---take Kepler's laws giving inspiration to Newtonian mechanics, or the Planck equation (also an empirical function fit) aiding the development of Quantum Mechanics.}.